Ilovethewo/citt/README.md

 	•	8x8 or 8*8 → multiplication
 	•	8-8 → subtraction
 	•	8/8 → division
+    •   sqr (or add flag -SQUARE-ROOT to ur number)
 	•	exit → close CITT

 (Replace 8 with your number of choice)